Pileated Woodpecker Information

 - The territory of this bird may extend to a mile or more, which is one reason we tend to see fewer pileated woodpeckers in a given area than other types of woodpeckers.

-- This bird's nest cavity is usually in a dead tree about 50 feet off the ground.
-The nest cavity is more roundish than the oblong-shaped cavity excavated by these birds in search of insects.
+- The pileated woodpecker's nest cavity is usually in a dead tree about 50 feet off the ground.
+The nest cavity tends to be more roundish than the oblong-shaped cavity excavated by these birds in search of insects.

 - A pileated woodpecker pair will share territory throughout the year.
 However, the male and female birds roost separately at night.
 On rare occasions, they will roost in the same tree but, even then, each has its own roosting cavity.